hisaylama/Sentiment_Analysis_Tesla_Toyota_vs_BYD/ReadMe.md

-# Sentiment Analysis from Financial News data for BYD and Tesla
+# Sentiment Analysis from Financial News data for BYD, Toyota and Tesla

-This project performs sentiment analysis on financial news headlines for a list of stock tickers (BYD and TSLA).
+This project performs sentiment analysis on financial news headlines for a list of stock tickers (BYD, TM and TSLA).

 - **Data Source:**
     - News headlines are scraped from [Finviz](https://finviz.com/), a popular financial news and stock screener platform.